 A Discussion of Brewer's Etchings

 Brewer's etchings began to appear shortly before he married into the artistic Lucas family in 1910.
-There are only a few illustrations in The Girl's Own Paper to give us a glimpse of his first published art, but a very large (his largest) "West Front of Ratisbon Cathedral" was exhibited at the Royal Academy in 1909.
+There are only a few illustrations in The Girl's Own Paper to give us a glimpse of his first published art, but a very large (his largest) "West Front of Ratisbon Cathedral," an etching whose foreground figures suggest the helping hand of his older brother Henry, was exhibited at the Royal Academy in 1909.

 In 1911, an untitled view of Ely Cathedral was included in a set of six etchings by different artists published by H. R. Howell.
 In the same year, the archives of the Printsellers' Association show an entry for "Aix La Chapelle," and in 1912, for "Ely Cathedral" (actually inscribed "The Octogen [sic] Ely Cathedral"), both published by Alfred Bell.
 A pamphlet disseminated by Alfred Bell & Co. shows five early etchings, including these two and three others in editions not listed by the Printsellers' Association.